Funny: Avatar: The Last Airbender

 - In the beginning:

 - "Sokka's just jealous cause he doesn't have an arrow."

 The Duke: These barrels are full of blasting jelly.

 Jet: Excellent score.

 Pipsqueak: And these are full of jelly candy.

 Jet: Also good.
 Let's not get them mixed up.

-The best part is the "real" history of what happend between Way Jin and Jin Way.
+- The best part is the "real" history of what happened between Wei Jin and Jin Wei.
 The giant panda is awesome.
 And how Aang later reveals the story to be a hoax.